 Technically, dialling a phone number doesn’t take much time.
 When you take into account, however, that call center agents (especially those who work in sales) have to manually dial hundreds or numbers each week, having a little help can truly make a difference in terms of their time and effort.
 Here’s when dialers come in useful.
 In general, they automate the process of dialling phone numbers to some extent.

-You can specify the time needed for each agent after the call ends (for “administration tasks” afterwards) – when this time passes, CloudTalk will automatically dial the next number on the list.
+You can specify the time needed for each agent after the call ends (for “administration tasks” afterwards) – when this time passes.
 This way, your agents can make more calls in a shorter time.

 #4 Tool integration